Developing with Dagster#

 by holding shift while clicking the “Materialize All” button in the upper

-right hand corner of the Dagit interface.
+right hand corner of the Dagster UI.
 This will bring up a window

 where you change how the resource is configured: